rob-blackbourn/rust-ldap-demo/README.md

 # rust-ldap-demo

-An example of using async LDAP over TLS with rust.
+An example of authenticating using async LDAP over TLS with rust.

 Using: